-1.0 Public Realm Plan
+9.0 Public Realm Plan

-The physical character of King-Spadina is distinct on each side of Spadina Avenue and the new Public Realm Plan responds to the differences between the east and west sides of Spadina.
+As discussed in Part 1, the physical character of King-Spadina is distinct on each side of Spadina Avenue and the new Public Realm Plan responds to the differences between the east and west sides of Spadina.
 Specifically, the urban form on the east side is more concentrated with higher buildings compared to the west.
 Spadina itself is distinct, having been the source of study and significant improvements over the past decade.
 King-Spadina is also unique as an urban area, having a wide variety of uses and users.